methodicalcloud/methodicalcloud-site/content/blog/done-is-better-than-perfect.md

 ### Where I Apply This

-#### 1. CyberVault Automation
+#### 1. Product Development

-We’re building in an environment where the hardware barely exists.
-Waiting for perfect here would be project quicksand.
-Instead, we’re focusing on:
+We're building software products where requirements evolve as we learn more about user needs.
+Waiting for perfect would be project quicksand.
+Instead, we focus on:

 - Modular, testable pieces
 - Clear documentation